Upcoming Classes and Workshops:

 “Over years of knowing Michele and reading her work, I’ve watched her guide countless other voices into the public sphere with professionalism and care.
 Her enthusiasm for new writing and publishing is rare and inspiring.” —Sarah Gerard, author of Binary Star

 "Michele is a gifted writer, of course, and a good teacher (gratefully) but above all, she's an amazing motivator.
 She believes in her students and helped my cohort build upon the best qualities of their writing.
-I've received paid opportunities from essays I've workshopped with Michele and I look forward to taking classes with her again!"—Bradford Davis, former student and Associate Editor at Gradient
+I've received paid opportunities from essays I've workshopped with Michele and I look forward to taking classes with her again!"—Bradford Davis, former student

 “Michele gives such precise and inspired notes on work you’ll think she slipped into your head.
 She has an encyclopedic knowledge of writers (you’ll likely end up with a delicious stack on your nightstand to keep the well full).
 She’s gracious, kind, funny, and genuinely cares about her students.
 I was hesitant to spend the money for her class but it was worth every penny.” –AJ Heekin, former student